British intelligence agencies: 21st century

 The National Infrastructure Security Coordination Centre (NISCC) and the National Security Advice Centre (NSAC) were formed in 1999.
 NISCC's role was to provide advice to companies operating critical national infrastructure, and NSAC was a unit within MI5 that provided security advice to other parts of the UK government.
 The Centre for the Protection of National Infrastructure (CPNI) was formed as a child agency of MI5 in 2007, merging the NISCC and NSAC.
 CPNI provided integrated security advice (combining information, personnel, and physical) to the businesses and organisations which made up the critical national infrastructure.
 In 2016, the cybersecurity-related aspects of the CPNI's role were taken over by the newly-formed National Cyber Security Centre (NCSC), a child agency of GCHQ.
 The CPNI evolved into the National Protective Security Authority (NPSA) in 2023, taking on a remit beyond critical national infrastructure.

 The Office for Security and Counter-Terrorism (OCST) was created in 2007 and is responsible for leading work on counter-terrorism working closely with the police and security services.
 The OSCT was renamed the Homeland Security Group in 2021.

 The Defence Intelligence Staff changed its name to Defence Intelligence (DI) in 2009.
 Defence Intelligence has a unique position within the UK intelligence community as an 'all-source' intelligence function.
+It became part of the unified Military Intelligence Services (MIS) in December 2025 to create a single operational structure across the British Armed Forces, alongside a newly created Defence Counter-Intelligence Unit (DCIU).

 The National Security Council (NSC) was established in 2010, reestablishing the central coordination of national security issues seen in the Committee of Imperial Defence.
 The Joint Intelligence Organisation was formalised to provide intelligence assessment and advice on development of the UK intelligence community's analytical capability for the Joint Intelligence Committee and NSC.

 The heads of the Five Eyes domestic security agencies gave a public presentation together for the first time in 2023.
 The MI6 chief and the CIA director made their first-ever joint remarks in an opinion piece in the Financial Times in 2024.

+A National Centre for Information Defence was created in September 2026 to detect and disrupt foreign information attacks.

 Budget

 Single Intelligence Account

 The Single Intelligence Account (SIA) is the funding vehicle for the three main security and intelligence agencies: the Secret Intelligence Service (SIS/MI6), Government Communications Headquarters (GCHQ) and the Security Service (MI5).
 Spending on the SIA was £3.6 billion in financial year 2022/23.

+In 2025, the Prime Minister announced the intention to recognise UK Intelligence Community spending as part of defence spending, so contributing to the spending of 2.6% of GDP on defence by 2027.

-Defence Intelligence
+Military Intelligence Services

-Defence Intelligence is an integral part of the Ministry of Defence (MoD) and is funded within the UK's defence budget.
+Military Intelligence Services (MIS), previously Defence Intelligence (DI), is an integral part of the Ministry of Defence (MoD) and is funded within the UK's defence budget.